Get Stuff We Love

 What you'll do:

-- Allow a slice or two of bread to become stale.
+- Allow a slice or two of bread to go stale.
 Let it sit on the counter for one to two days.

 - Gently rub the dirty area with the stale bread in a circular motion.
 It will create a few crumbs.